 I just started learning X, can I use Transcrobes?

 Yes.
-Transcrobes contains a spaced repetition flashcard system, originally based on the wonderful Anki, and further optimised for language learning and use with the rest of the system.
+Transcrobes contains a spaced repetition flashcard system, inspired by the well-known Anki, and further optimised for language learning and use with the rest of the system.
 If you start from the beginning with Transcrobes then when you are ready to consume real content then the system will Just Work.
 Spaced repetition is a fantastic way to learn vocabulary quickly, and there are also other integrated tools, so you will benefit from using Transcrobes straight away.

 Can I just use Transcrobes to learn a language?

 No. Transcrobes may evolve into a fully featured language learning platform in the future but at the moment it focusses on letting you consume real-world content, and includes a number of tools to help you learn vocabulary.
 You will need to learn about grammar, pronunciation and how to express yourself somewhere else (like a school, online course, tutor, etc.).